Bhavana786k/gigs-anchor/README.md

 ## 💡 One-Line Pitch

-> “GigsAnchor is an AI-powered parametric insurance platform that automatically compensates delivery partners when disruptions stop them from earning — using real-time triggers, fraud detection, and weekly micro-insurance.”
+> “GigsAnchor is an AI-powered parametric insurance platform that automatically compensates food delivery partners when disruptions stop them from earning — using real-time triggers, fraud detection, and weekly micro-insurance.”

 \---